openforis/collect-earth-online-doc/docs/source/setup/register.rst

-A quick introduction to Collect Earth Online
+A Quick Introduction to Collect Earth Online
 ============================================

 Setting up your account